THANK YOU TO ALL THE PARTNERS

 La Trinité-sur-Mer has welcomed regattas between amateurs and renowned professionals for decades.
 In 1879, the Société Nautique de La Trinité-sur-Mer held its first regatta.
 Developing its reputation year after year,

 since, 2019, the SNT has been ranked first competition club by the Fédération Française de Voile.
 The Spi Ouest France BPGO, which brought together 340 boats this year, is one of the emblematic events in the Quiberon Bay.
-It celebrated its 43rd anniversary last October.

 The course between Cherbourg-en-Cotentin and La Trinité-sur-Mer connects two regions that hold close the values of the sea, where competition and adventure mix and diversity enables amateurs to race with professionals.
 These diverse, high-level competitors will outdo each other with tactical moves and endurance, and some will discover unusual and varied sailing conditions.
 First the channel, the Irish Sea, then the Atlantic up to the beautiful Baie de Quiberon, where the race village in La Trinité-sur-Mer awaits.